 Meaning the crown she wears is way beyond the materialistic world but heavenly.
 She believes heaven is where she belongs; it is her paradise, and Earth is unparalleled with Heaven’s charm: where the Angels reside.

-She claims that the city above, with its stately walls, pearly gates, and Crystal River, is finer than anything on Earth.
+She claims that the City above, with its stately walls, pearly gates, and Crystal River, is more nuanced than anything on Earth.
 There is no need for a candle or torchlight because there is never darkness.
-Sickness cannot hold sway there either.
-Spirit’s city will not welcome Flesh, though, for she is “unclean.”
+Sickness cannot hold sway there, either.
+Spirit’s City will not welcome Flesh, though, for she is “unclean.”
 Thus, Spirit takes the victory, and hence it concludes that the Spirit wins over the Flesh.

 The Flesh And The Spirit: Analysis

-The Flesh is sinful and wicked and thus provokes the Spirit to take part in the materialistic pleasure.
+The Flesh is sinful and wicked and thus provokes the Spirit to take part in worldly pleasure.
 By the continuous irking, the Flesh rejoices the gifts of the material world while she speaks of the gold, silver, and mocks at Spirit for her enjoyment in contemplation and mere knowledge.
-Spirit answers in a sharp tone, calling her a foe, and thus says that she believes in the pleasure of the paradise and resists Flesh’s temptations of earthly matters and insists that such resistance will lust until death.
+Spirit answers in a sharp tone, calling her a foe, and thus says that she believes in the pleasure of paradise and resists Flesh’s temptations of earthly matters and insists that such resistance will last until death.
 She rejects reconciliation and suggests that they will remain in combat.
 On the one hand, the Flesh also stands for man’s lusts and instincts, urging man to gratify them.
-On the other hand, the Spirit struggles to keep control over these lusts.
-Flesh usually relates to earth but Spirit to heaven.
+On the other hand, the Spirit struggles to control these lusts.
+Flesh usually relates to Earth and Spirit to Heaven.

-The beautiful imaginations and the subtle yet soulful language are used to make this poem a wonderful one.
+The beautiful imagination and the subtle yet soulful language are used to make this poem a wonderful one.
 The details of the conversation bring glorious Spirit into the spotlight and subjugate the Flesh.
-Thus, this poem stands superior in the most wonderful piece of literature.
+Thus, this poem is superior to the most beautiful piece of literature.

 The Flesh And The Spirit: Central Idea

 The central idea of the poem deals with the highness of the Spirit in contradiction of the Flesh.
-Personifying these two characters, the poetess is portraying a fight among the two traits of human beings.
-The Puritan religious idea is imbibed in the poetess and thus brings out the conservative belief that the Flesh destroys the pleasure that the Spirit has to offer.
+Personifying these two characters, the poetess portrays a fight between the two traits of human beings.
+The Puritan religious idea is imbibed in the poetess and thus brings out the conservative belief that the Flesh destroys the pleasure that the Spirit offers.

 The central idea is closely intimated with the theme of Heaven being only a close reach for one who is not indulgent to the need of the flesh, the lust.
-The conception of heaven is very superior in the poem and thus holds a major part.
-The Spirit’s high ambition is one for the Heaven where the Angels reside.
+The conception of heaven is very superior in the poem and thus holds a significant part.
+The Spirit’s high ambition is one for Heaven, where the Angels reside.
 This thought has bibliographical and Puritan references.

 The Flesh And The Spirit: Tone

-The tone of the poem is one of mockery at the beginning where the Flesh mocks the Spirit, her way of living on contemplation and Notion without reality.
-The tone changes to one of flattery and provocation when the Flesh provokes the Spirit of earthly desires and worldly pleasures.
+The poem’s tone is mockery at the beginning, where the Flesh mocks the Spirit, her way of living on contemplation and motion without reality.
+The tone changes to flattery and provocation when the Flesh provokes the Spirit of earthly desires and worldly pleasures.

 The change becomes ferocious as the Spirit replies to Flesh as her foe and says that her ambition is for a higher sphere.
-The tone remains so with only the variation that the Spirit’s speech about the nobility of Heaven and pure thoughts bring a beautiful sense of serenity in the poem.
+The tone remains so with only the variation that the Spirit’s speech about the nobility of Heaven and pure thoughts brings a beautiful sense of serenity to the poem.

 Mostly, the tone of the poem remains to be one of argument with the Spirit winning over Flesh.

 A beautifully woven poem of conflict between the Flesh and Spirit, two human entities that the human has a constant inner struggle with, is a universal message to the seekers of Heaven through the Spiritual path.
-With the wonderful diction, it stands as a supreme poem in literature.
+With its excellent diction, it stands as a supreme poem in literature.